bob-beck/libtls/TUTORIAL.md

   - Any other negative value indicates a failure.
 - For the synchronous IO case, the typical use pattern is straightforward, and involves repeating the command in a loop as long as it returns TLS_WANT_POLLIN or TLS_WANT_POLLOUT.

+Finally you should call

+- [tls_close] (https://man.openbsd.org/tls_close.3) on a tls context when it is finished. this does not close the underlying file descriptor, so you keep your old code to close the underlying socket when it is done.

 and with that you have enough to do [Exerceise 1](ex1)